Woven Wrap Sizing

-The length you choose depends on the carry (way of wrapping) you select.
+The length you choose depends on two things.
+1. Your dress size and 2.
+The carry (way of wrapping) you select.
 Woven wraps are versatile and the ways you can wear them endless!

 If you are new to woven wraps, our recommendation is to master learning a front carry before proceeding to back carrying.
 An excellent first carry to learn is front wrap cross carry (FWCC).
 This keeps your baby tummy to tummy and close enough to kiss.
 It's an excellent carry for wearing a newborn and can be used right through to toddler and onwards.
 To FWCC you will need a long woven wrap (size 5, 6 or 7).
 Most people begin with a size 6, if you are petite a size 5 should work and if you are plus size or would prefer to tie off with some fancy finishes, then a size 7 would be our recommendation.
 As you become more proficient with wrapping, you will learn to tighten and remove the slack better and so you may find your base size change in time.

 For back carrying, you can ruck in any size from a 2 onwards.
 Depending on your dress size a size 4 may allow you to ruck and tie off in front.
 A size 6 or 7 may allow you to ruck and tie off with a chestbelt, knotless or a variety of fancy finishes.